Taiyaki (たい焼き)

 When the timer is up, open the pan to check the color of the Taiyaki.
 If it needs more browning, let it brown for longer on the side that needs it.

-Other Traditional Japanese Snacks
+Other Delicious Japanese Snacks

 📖 Recipe